Peter the Great St. Petersburg Polytechnic University: Soviet era

 The Institute started working again in April 1920 when it became a part of the planning team for the GOELRO plan.
 Professor of the Institute, A. V. Wulf was the chairman of the group working on the electrification of the Northern Region of RSFSR.
 The Institute developed projects of the Volkhov hydroelectric dam on the Volkhov River and the Dnieper Hydroelectric Station on the Dnieper River.
 In autumn 1920, due to the cold weather and the absence of heating some lectures were only attended by one or two students.
 At that difficult time Nikolay Semyonov and Pyotr Kapitsa discovered a way to measure the magnetic field of an atomic nucleus.
 Later the experimental setup was improved by Otto Stern and Walther Gerlach and became known as Stern–Gerlach experiment.
 In another laboratory another student of the Institute, Léon Theremin worked on the development of electronic musical instruments.
-His first demonstration of the theremin was held in Polytechnic Institute on November 1920.
+His first demonstration of the theremin was held in Polytechnic Institute in November 1920.

 After the end of the Russian Civil War many students returned to the Institute.
 By the spring of 1922 there were 2800 students on the campus.
-In the Autumn of 1922 the Institute obtained the new Agricultural Faculty at the site of the closed Agricultural Institute in Tsarskoe Selo.
 In 1926, Sovnarkom re-established the title Engineer and allowed "children of working intelligentsia" to enter the tertiary schools; prior to this only workers and children of workers were allowed.
 The number of students enrolled at the Polytechnic Institute reached the 1914 level of 6,000.
 By 1928 there were 8,000 students.
-In 1929 two new faculties were opened: Construction of Aircraft and Water Resources.

 In 1930, Sovnarkom decided to create a network of highly specialized Engineering schools.
 On June 30 Polytechnic Institute was closed and a number of independent institutes were created instead: